Nara Deer Park: The Religion of Bambi Love

 The Great Eastern Temple (Todai-ji) is one of the largest wooden buildings in the world, with a national significance in Japan!
 It was erected in the 8th century, and today it’s inscribed on UNESCO’s World Heritage list.

 Enter through the Nandaimon Gate, where 8-meter tall figures, Nio Guardian Kings, fiercely monitor who enters the site!
 The octagonal bronze lantern in front of the main hall is one of the temple’s oldest treasures.
 But the true attraction sits inside of the Daibutsu-den!
 Admire the world’s largest bronze statue of Buddha, reaching 15 meters in height and about 400 tons in weight!
 The Great Buddha was carved in the 12th century, by the famous sculptors Unkei and Kaikei.
-To fully appreciate the size of the statue, check if you can squeeze through the hole in the base of the pillar in the back of the temple!
+To fully appreciate the size of the statue, check if you can squeeze through the hole in the base of the pillar at the back of the temple!
 It is the same size as Buddha’s nostril, and they say that those who can pass through it, will achieve enlightenment in their next life!

 Kasuga-taisha shrine